TassianaMilka/Live/Alura+Fiap/[Semana Carreira Tech] IA Hoje:Educação,Aplicações e Mercado de Trabalho/README.md

 # The main points

-1. Described the create of AI;
+1.Described the create of AI;

 2.The use of AI for the market and personal life;

 3. Neural network at the end of the data;

-4. Beware of Fake news that can be discovered or can use AI;
+4.Beware of Fake news that can be discovered or can use AI;

 5.CHATGPT in order to use in creation;

 6.AI and human together in creation;

-7. Generative AI.
+7.Generative AI.